geekysuavo/geekysuavo.github.io/thermy.md

     width: 640
     height: 480
     tip: >
-      Yeah, it's working in this picture.
+      Yeah, its working in this picture.
 Displaying fahrenheit, of course.
   - file: pic33.png
     width: 640
     height: 480